christophergarthwood/appdevstig_docs/Template_003_ApplicationConfigurationGuideStandard.md

 ## Database / Persistence

-Discuss an persistence mechanisms the application utilizes, the location and general setup.
+Discuss the persistence mechanism the application utilizes, the location and general setup.

 ***Example:***
 There is no database or persistence mechanism other than the filesystem location specified in the **OFM_OUTPUT_DB_DIR** environment variable defined in `-e ./ofm.env`.
 The **OFM_STATE_DIR** saves individual text files that correlated to a DTG_REGION_JOB-NUMBER_SCRIPT-NAME.[start, stop, complete] format.
 Inside each state file is a simple ISO 8601 date-time stamp that represents that action [start, stop, complete] and when it occurred.